 Dubai is rightly famous for its modern glass-and-steel skyscrapers, such as the unparalleled Burj Khalifa.
 Yet no matter how sleek and tall you make it, a skyscraper is still a traditional building form, with its familiar repetitions and verticality.
 Dubai’s new Museum of the Future, however, takes a groundbreaking approach to architecture and what it means to be a museum.

 Designed by Killa Design and scheduled to open in 2019, the museum will take a torus shape, a gleaming silver oval with an open center.
-The building looks almost like an eye keeping watch over this growing city, the largest in the United Arab Emirates.
+The building looks almost like an eye keeping watch over this growing city, the largest in the United Arab Emirates (UAE).

-Art and metaphor were driving concepts in the museum design: The idea for the museum stemmed from Sheikh Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and vice president and prime minister of the UAE, and is intended to be an incubator for innovation and invention.
+Art and metaphor were driving concepts in the museum design: The idea for the museum stemmed from His Highness Sheikh Mohammed bin Rashid Al Maktoum, vice president and prime minister of the UAE and ruler of Dubai, and it is intended to be an incubator for innovation and invention.
 (Its motto: “See the future, create the future.”)
 It’s not a typical museum, as in a repository of artifacts, but an active place to be filled with innovation facilities and design studios, a repository for ideas not yet conceived.
 It was important that the design be emblematic of the mission—a dazzling combination of art, engineering, and construction.

-“The form started to originate through the design of a building that, first of all, looked futuristic, however I came to understand that the client appreciated the sense of feng shui,” says principal Shaun Killa, who conceived the building’s revolutionary form.
-In feng shui, a round shape represents both the fertile fields of earth and the limitless imagination of the sky above, therefore our past, present, and future.
-While the building would evolve with exhibits of the future of education, healthcare, smart cities, transportation, government services, and more for the next five or perhaps 10 years, the void in the center of the building represents the unknown, says Killa.
+“The form started to originate through the design of a building that, first of all, looked futuristic; however, I came to understand that the client appreciated the sense of feng shui,” says principal Shaun Killa, who conceived the building’s revolutionary form.
+In feng shui, a round shape represents both the fertile fields of earth and the limitless imagination of the sky above—therefore, the past, present, and future.
+While the building would evolve with exhibits of the future of education, health care, smart cities, transportation, government services, and more for the next five or perhaps 10 years, the void in the center of the building represents the unknown, according to Killa.
 “People who seek what we don’t know are the inventors and discoverers for the future.”